sdc-china/IDA-doc/_posts/2018-10-03-administration-case-solution-deployment-configuration.md

 # Case Solution Deployment Configuration
 ***
-A set of initial configuration is requirement to enable Case Solution Project Deployment.
+A set of initial configuration is requirement to enable Case Solution Deployment.

 ## Case Object Store configuration